erikmueller/slackoverflow/posts/programming-beyond-the-comfort-zone-JavaScript-Elixir.md

 ---
-title: "JavaScript |> Elixir: Programming beyond the comfort zone"
+title: 'JavaScript |> Elixir: Programming beyond the comfort zone'
 tags: post
 layout: post.liquid
-date: "2017-02-09"
+date: '2017-02-09'
 image: assets/water.jpg
-image_position: "bottom"
+image_position: 'bottom'
-intro: "I’m a JavaScript Engineer.
+intro: 'I’m a JavaScript Engineer.
 I write JavaScript.
 I really like writing JavaScript and I feel very comfortable doing so.
 In the JavaScript world, there are a gazillion web frameworks available and every week there are more coming.
-So why should you start programming in another language?"
+So why should you start programming in another language?'
-categories: ["elixir", "javascript"]
+categories: ['elixir', 'javascript']
-authors: ["Erik"]
+authors: ['Erik']
 ---

 I'm a JavaScript Engineer.